Excel Desktop

 Install the Add-In

-From the CData Connect Dashboard
+From the CData Connect Cloud Dashboard

 2. Type Excel Desktop into the search field, then click the data source name.
-This opens a tab to download the CData Connect Excel add-in from Microsoft.
+This opens a tab to download the CData Connect Cloud Excel add-in from Microsoft.

 3. Click Get it now.
 If you are prompted, sign into your Microsoft account.